 The Japanese propaganda used against the Allied forces aimed to draw their attention away from the war effort and influence them to surrender or go home.
 Most of the tactics used in this kind of propaganda were sexual and depicted nude women.
-Sometimes pictures of nude women were placed on tickets of armistice so as to try and get enemy soldiers to pick them up.
-Moreover the nude gave the soldier an excuse to retain possession the ticket: “It’s not a surrender ticket, it’s a nudie picture.”
+Sometimes pictures of nude women were placed on tickets of armistice so as to try to get enemy soldiers to pick them up.
+Moreover the nude gave the soldier an excuse to retain possession the ticket: “It’s not a surrender ticket, it’s a nudie picture”.
 Then, the reasoning would be that, in a moment of high duress, he might be more likely to break down knowing he could just use the ticket to surrender.
 Other times, though, it was just to make the men remember the women they had left at home and hopefully get them thinking about sex and make them want to go home again.

 The Japanese text on the leaflet translated to English:

 It is strictly forbidden to kill him (them).

 Lieutenant Colonel Mahmood Kan Durrani who was an Australian prisoner of the Japanese quotes a lecture given by a Japanese officer on how leaflets should be prepared.
 One of his six recommendations was: